richarddurbin/phynder/README.md

 ### Synopsis

 ```
-phynder -t tree.nwk -v tree.vcf.qz -p 0.01 -q query.vcf
+phynder -q query.vcf -p 0.01 -o query.phy tree.nwk tree.vcf.qz
 ```
-where query.vcf contains one sample called `test`, giving the following output
+where query.vcf contains one sample called **test**.
+This gives the following output in query.phy

 ```
+1 3 smp 1 1
+!
+4 7 phynder 3 1.0 62 phynder -q query.vcf -p 0.01 -o query.phy tree.nwk tree.vcf.gz 19 2020-05-14_13:21:02
+.
+~ D I 1 6 STRING                sample name
+~ D B 3 3 INT 4 REAL 4 REAL     best branch, posterior, score
+~ D C 1 3 INT                   clade
+~ D N 1 3 INT                   number of sites used to assign branch
+~ D S 3 3 INT 4 REAL 4 REAL     suboptimal branch, posterior, score
+.
-read tree with 4027 nodes and 2014 leaves from tree.nwk
+. read tree with 4027 nodes and 2014 leaves
-read 121335 sites for 2014 samples from VCF file trees.vcf.gz
+. read 121335 sites for 2014 samples in tree
-  ignored 631 multi-allelic sites, and 0 non-SNP sites
+.   ignored 631 multiple-allelele and 0 non-SNP sites
-read 7221 sites for 1 samples from VCF file test.vcf.gz
-  ignored 0 multi-allelic sites, and 0 non-SNP sites
-built index from tree to vcf
-built scores for 121323 gt patterns
+. built scores for 121323 gt patterns
-using 120908 good sites
+. using 120908 good sites
+.
 427 sites rejected because likelihood below threshold -10.0
+.
 121335 sites had missing genotypes, mean 31.5
-query test bestbranch 424 posterior 0.48 nsites 7154 score -54.00 per-site -0.01
-query test suboptimal 413 posterior 0.02
-query test suboptimal 414 posterior 0.03
-query test suboptimal 419 posterior 0.01
-query test suboptimal 423 posterior 0.45
+. read 7221 sites for 1 samples in query
+.
+I 4 test
+N 7154
+B 424 0.478123 -54.000068
+S 413 0.020019 -57.173241
+S 414 0.034168 -56.638637
+S 419 0.007578 -58.144716
+S 423 0.449961 -54.060776
-query test clade 409
+C 409
 ```
+This is a ONEcode file, which is a general data self-documenting data exchange format in which each file is composed of a header made of lines starting with symbols that are not letters, followed by a body containing data made of lines starting with letters.
+See the [vgp-tools website](https://github.com/VGP/vgp-tools) for further details on the general ONEcode format and associated tools.

+The first line of the header
+identifies this as ONEcode, defines the file type (smp for "sample") and format version.
+The next line provides the provenance of the file.
+The next block gives the schema, defining each line type that will be used in the body of the file.
+Then come a set of comment lines that in this case describe some key facts of the data processing.

+The body is composed of lines that start with alphabetic characters, following the schema.
+In our case I lines give the sample identifiers and define the objects,
-In this example, although branches 424 is best, branch 423 has nearly equal posterior probability, and their parent branch 409 is the most specific branch in the tree that contains at least 99% of the total posterior probability.
+B lines give the best branch assignment with its posterior probability and likelihood score, and S lines give suboptimal branch assignments with their posteriors and scores.
+The output lists suboptimal assignments with posterior probability higher than the *p* parameter given on the command line, in this case 0.01.
+The C line indicates the the most specific branch in the tree that contains at least (1-*p*) of the total posterior probability.

 ```
-phynder -t tree.nwk -v tree.vcf.gz -B branches.out
+phynder  -B -o branches.snp tree.nwk tree.vcf.gz
 ```
-Here the file `branches.out` will be created, listing for each of the variant sites in `tree.vcf.gz` the most likely branch in `tree.nwk` on which the relevant mutation occurred (plus some other information described below).
+Here the file `branches.snp` will be created, listing for each of the variant sites in `tree.vcf.gz` the most likely branch in `tree.nwk` on which the relevant mutation occurred, plus some other information described below.

 ### Installation